Dr. Nikhil Dhurandhar

 After completing my medical education, I wanted to follow in my father’s footsteps and help people suffering from obesity.

-In that sense, it became a family tradition that continues even today, as my son and daughter-in-law are also involved in obesity research.
+It has now become a family tradition as even my son Rohan and daughter-in-law Dr. Emily are also involved in obesity research.

 Could you briefly share your educational journey and the institutions that shaped your career?